In a recent column that Michael wrote, Ernie and I (Tracey) shared our simple definition of lean as “the continuous process of people development.”

 Akio Toyoda often encourages his employees to “stand in the batter’s box” and to “challenge to improve.”
 This involves two dimensions: one, taking responsibility for outcomes based on good processes and, two, learning to achieve measurable improvements.
 Which is pretty much what we’d expect from someone we’d like to work with: that they take greater responsibility for helping us with whatever we’re facing by developing discipline and accountability around shared expectations This is leading and learning at its best.

-"Learning (and understanding) involves change.
-Either changing what you do to meet an existing known way of doing something, or changing how things are done to solve a hitherto unsolved problem."
 If we establish that the best-known method that we agree to follow together at the moment, we are agreeing to mutual accountability until we improve it together.
 This baseline sets the first bar to raise in the continuous improvement process.
 This doesn’t mean to standardize everything, but to look at key process indicators that need to be controlled and continue to ask and engage the primary process owners to be creative and allow “space to think”.

 This leads to an apparent contradiction: on the one hand, we need to follow the established process, and on the other, we need to change it to make it better.